The Ultimate Guide to Investment Tracking

 For the DIY enthusiast, Google Sheets remains a powerhouse, especially with the =GOOGLEFINANCE function, particularly if your money personality tends toward the "Spreadsheet Monk".

-• Pros: Total privacy and infinite customization.
-You can track “off-market” assets like physical gold, ancestral property, or private equity.
-Using Excel or Google Sheets allows investors to leverage their resources—such as financial knowledge and technical skills—for complete customization and historical data management.
+- Pros: Total privacy and infinite customization.
+You can track "off-market" assets like physical gold, ancestral property, or private equity.
+Using Excel or Google Sheets allows investors to leverage their resources such as financial knowledge and technical skills for complete customization and historical data management.

-• Cons: High maintenance.
+- Cons: High maintenance.
 You have to manually input every buy/sell transaction to keep your XIRR calculations accurate.

 Asset Allocation Strategies for Indian Investors

 They can help you identify the right blend of assets, taking into account your long-term goals and the ever-changing market landscape.
-Including US stocks in your portfolio is another way to diversify and tap into global growth opportunities, reducing your reliance on any single market.
-Ultimately, a thoughtful approach to asset allocation not only helps manage risk but also positions your wealth for sustainable growth.
+Including US stocks in your portfolio is another way to diversify and tap into global growth opportunities, reducing your reliance on any single market, and can support long-term goals such as the FIRE method for early retirement in India.

 Managing Risk and Losses in Your Portfolio